-Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 There is substantial variation Same as Alternative I, except as All states: Management Action RM-1: Same as Alternative 4. between the various states in the summarized under the row for PHMA would be unavailable for The presence of GRSG HMAs language and actions that address Objective RM-1 above.
+Summary of Alternative I Summary of Alternative 2 Alternative 3 Alternative 4 Alternatives 5 and 6 There is substantial variation Same as Alternative 1, except as All states: Management Action RM-1: Same as Alternative 4. between the various states in the summarized under the row for PHMA would be unavailable for The presence of GRSG HMAs language and actions that address Objective RM-1 above.
 See livestock grazing. would not affect whether an area how domestic livestock grazing Appendix 2 or Appendix 15 is available for livestock grazing; would be administered in GRSG for specific language by state. maintain existing areas designated HMAs.
 There are some as available or unavailable for consistent concepts across livestock grazing.
-GRSG range, including the D. dansar translation following concepts in all states, During grazing authorization unless noted otherwise: renewals, Allotment Management GRSG management areas are Plan development, or other available for livestock grazing, appropriate implementation-level except in OR, where all or planning, consider adjustments to portions of 13 key Research active AUMs, timing, intensity, Natural Areas (RNAs) would duration, and frequency of grazing be unavailable, though not are completed at the allotment every state has a management scale based on site-specific action that explicitly states conditions to meet or make that. progress towards meeting Land Include/adjust permit terms Health Standard for special status and conditions needed to meet species.
-Additionally, temporary land health standards and adjustments of timing, intensity, GRSG habitat objectives, duration, and frequency of grazing including suggestions for what can be made annually to livestock numbers, the number of AUMs, the BLM could do on specific allotments if problems were and season of use within the identified. range of the terms and conditions and in accordance with applicable See Appendix 2 or Appendix regulations.
-15 for specific language by state. la manada di matada di mani i d In managing livestock grazing, consider and apply where appropriate the livestock grazing best management practices and design features in Appendix 15 .
+GRSG range, including the Duning graning such a vination following concepts in all states, During grazing authorization unless noted otherwise: renewals, Allotment Management GRSG management areas are Plan development, or other available for livestock grazing, appropriate implementation-level except in OR, where all or planning, consider adjustments to portions of 13 key Research active AUMs, timing, intensity, Natural Areas (RNAs) would duration, and frequency of grazing be unavailable, though not are completed at the allotment scale based on site-specific every state has a management conditions to meet or make action that explicitly states progress towards meeting Land that.
+Health Standard for special status Include/adjust permit terms species.
+Additionally, temporary and conditions needed to meet adjustments of timing, intensity, land health standards and duration, and frequency of grazing GRSG habitat objectives, can be made annually to livestock including suggestions for what numbers, the number of AUMs. the BLM could do on specific and season of use within the allotments if problems were range of the terms and conditions identified. and in accordance with applicable regulations.
+See Appendix 2 or Appendix i eguiacions.
+15 for specific language by state.
+In managing livestock grazing, consider and apply where appropriate the livestock grazing best management practices and design features in Appendix 15 .
+Tuesign reacures in Appendix 13.